Edson College of Nursing and Health Innovation policies

 Academic advising

 Prospective graduate students may receive information through the college recruitment office at 602-496-0937 or edsoncollege@asu.edu.
-Upon admission, each student is assigned a faculty advisor or mentor within the degree or certificate program or area of concentration.
+Upon admission, each student is assigned an advisor within the degree program.

 Handbooks